Dwight in Shining Armor

-Dwight in Shining Armor is a family fantasy TV show on BYUtv, premiered in America on March 18, 2019.
+Dwight in Shining Armor is an American family fantasy television show that premiered on BYUtv on March 18, 2019.
 The show features a present-day teenager who awakens a princess from a 1,000-year magical slumber.
-Season one (spring 2019) and season two (fall 2019) both contain ten episodes.
-In June 2019 the series was approved for two more seasons of ten episodes.
-On February 16, 2021, BYUtv announced that season 5 of Dwight, consisting of ten episodes, would be premiered in March and would be the final season.
+The show has five ten-episode seasons.
+Seasons 1 and 2 both consist of ten episodes.
+In June 2019 the series was approved for two more seasons.
+On February 16, 2021, BYUtv announced that season 5 of Dwight would premiere in March 2021 and would be the final season.

 Plot

 Dwight is a present-day teenager who falls into an ancient, underground chamber.
 He lands on Gretta, a Gothic princess who has been magically sleeping for a thousand years.
 Dwight inadvertently kisses Gretta, breaking the magic spell.

 This action also awakens her court magician, Baldric, as well as scores of medieval villains and makes Dwight her de facto champion until her hordes of enemies are defeated.

 Dwight must deal with new role as protector while helping Gretta assimilate into high school life.